M-J-Delaunay/empathia/README.md

 ---

+## 📜 The Empathia Constitution

+*Written March 2026.
+Permanent.
+Irrevocable.*

+---

+**I. On Power**

+No one holds power over Empathia.
+Not its first builder.
+Not its largest donor.
+Not its most prolific contributor.
+Power does not exist here.
+It was never built in.
+It cannot be transferred because there is nothing to transfer.

+---

+**II.
+On Continuity**

+The only decision that can never be made is to stop.
+Everything else can change — the code, the design, the features, the community, the tools.
+Empathy will always exist in the world.
+Empathia exists only to mirror it.
+As long as empathy exists, Empathia must exist.

+---

+**III.
+On Decisions**

+Every significant decision is made through an empathy-based process.
+The platform governs itself by its own values.
+A community that measures empathy must govern with empathy.
+There is no other legitimate method.

+---

+**IV.
+On the Founder**

+There is no founder after the first commit.
+There is only the first builder — one human among all the humans who will come after, deserving of no more weight, no more vote, no more permanence than anyone who contributes a single line of code, a single translation, a single idea offered in good faith.

+The work continues without needing to remember who started it.
+The mirror does not need to know who built it.
+It only needs to reflect.

+---

+*This constitution was not written by a committee or a lawyer.*
+*It was written by the first builder, at the limit of their strength,* *so that no one who comes after would ever have to fight for it.*

+---

 ## 🌱 Vision

 The world has spent centuries building systems that reward financial accumulation.
 Empathia proposes a simple inversion: **what if our social status depended on how we treat each other?**